1001 Nights (TV series): Scheherazade

 Confident and older than her years, Scheherazade is savvy, quick-witted, and no nonsense in her dealings with Donyazad and Shahzaman.
-She is the wife of King Shahryar.
-She serves the role of mother, educator and peace-keeper and it is through her that we are told many captivating stories.
+She is married to King Shahryar.
+She serves the role of queen, mother, educator and peace-keeper and it is through her that we are told many captivating stories.
 Scheherazade lives in the palace and is the daughter of Majid, Shahryar's vizier.